heptarch/heptarch.github.io/drafts/demon.md

  profligate and wastrel Lord, who giveth or taketh depending on his humour, and in whose service each of us is, from time to time, dragooned.

 A knock at the door.
 "Ah, Miss Watson.
 Come in."
-Ellen enters; the Duke continues to gaze at Hawksmoor's giants.
+Ellen enters briskly; the Duke continues to gaze at Hawksmoor's giants.
 "I remember your talk at Aberdeen ten years ago.
 I understood nothing, except that, like Atlas, with a little leverage you could move the world."
 Ellen smiles.
 "No need for prevarication or